 You’ll find a number of stunning locations to choose from with a range of facilities.
 DOC campsites are a good option for travellers looking for convenience and a bit of company, for a low cost.
 In many cases, you’ll be able to do your laundry, buy supplies and connect with other travellers before heading off on your next adventure.

-When travelling by motorhome, you can really find the camping style that’s just right for you.
+When travelling by motorhome, you really can find the camping style that’s just right for you.
 Choose one, or mix it up and stay in a variety of places as you journey around our spectacular country.
 Wherever you travel in New Zealand, you’ll find beautiful locations and friendly people which will leave you with memories of New Zealand that will last a lifetime.